I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 Of course, since this is Willeford, Turner’s male lecture is also flawed.
 His poem (written in bar right before class) is quite bad, but from what we can hear of it, his parsing of the famous haiku is even worse.
 Bashō’s pond is not like a goddamn city!
-I’m hardly an expert in haiku, but surely it is conventional to start with larger aesthetic issues like ambience, Zen, and nature when leading students into Bashō.
+Surely it is conventional to start with larger aesthetic issues like ambience, Zen, and nature when leading students into Bashō.
 However, Turner’s speech is a perfectly garbled message for blithe psychopath Freddy Frenger.
 “Glittered” is the ideal concrete word.

 Miami Blues offers Willeford’s first real sympathetic lead since Pick-Up.
 Every reader falls for Hoke, even though he is a sexist, racist, Reagan-voting ex-soldier.
-We care for Hoke partly because the Miami he is attempting to police is rough and tumble, and is his way Hoke is the traditional man of honor who will protect us from evil.
+We care for Hoke partly because his beat is dangerous, and Hoke is the traditional man of honor who will protect us from evil.

 Like Hoke, Hoke’s partner is ex-military.

 Henderson got to his feet and smiled as Hoke crossed the crowded squad room.
 Most of Henderson’s front teeth were reinforced with silver inlays, and his smile was a sinister grimace.
 Hoke and Bill had been working together for almost four years, and Hoke knew that when Henderson smiled, something horrible about human nature had been reconfirmed for his partner.